 - (2) Unit.
-The responsibility, at unit level, for giving access to resettlement provision lies with the individual's CO.
-COs may authorise, within the parameters set in current single Service regulations and this TSRESM, absence from normal place of duty and Travel and Subsistence (T&S), to assist entitled SL to meet their individual resettlement goals. - b.
+The responsibility, at unit level, for giving access to resettlement provision lies with the SL's CO.
+COs may authorise, within the parameters set in current sS regulations and this TSRESM, absence from normal place of duty and Travel and Subsistence (T&S), to assist entitled SL to meet their individual resettlement goals. - b.
 2nd Line.
-SDE are responsible for the provision of 2nd Line support and the implementation and quality control of the delivery of tri-Service resettlement policy at the single Service level. - c.
+SDE are responsible for the provision of 2nd Line support and the implementation and quality control of the delivery of tri-Service resettlement policy at the sS level. - c.
 3rd Line.
 The CTP provides 3rd Line services via resettlement infrastructure situated throughout the UK and in Germany (see para 207). - d.
 JPA for Service Leavers.
 Details for SL of the administration of resettlement on JPA are at Annex B. - 210.
-Responsibility for Veterans Welfare Service (VWS) or Defence Transition Service (DTS) Referral.
-Responsibility to identify ESL (and SLs) who are likely to require VWS and/or DTS support rests with Unit COs within their CoC and the appropriate referral should be made by the Unit to the VWS (Sect 2.4) or DTS (DTRP Form)9.
-The CTP FH will also refer those ESLs who have 'opted-in' to the CTP FH provision, to the VWS, where it is deemed that an ESL requires such support and/or where a referral may not have been made by the ESL's Unit.
-The CTP FH referral will run in tandem with and be informed by the "needs assessment" conducted by CTP FH as part of the ESL assessment process. - 211.
+Responsibility for Veterans Welfare Service (VWS) or Defence Transition Services (DTS) Referral.
+VWS and DTS both sit within Veterans UK.
+Between them they support SL, veterans and their families with a broad range of transitional and enduring welfare needs.
+Responsibility to identify SL who are likely to require VWS and/or DTS support rests with Unit COs within their CoC and the appropriate referral should be made by the Unit to VWS or DTS via a DTRP Form 1.
+Note that a referral made via a DTRP form will be received by Veterans UK, internally triaged and responded to by VWS or DTS depending on a number of criteria; referring officers need make a single referral via the DTRP and Veterans UK will decide which team is best equipped to support the client), CTP staff are directed by MOD to actively encourage any SL they identify as vulnerable, who would benefit from VWS or DTS support to self-refer via DTRP Form 2.
+CTP support to the SL will continue regardless of any referral. - 211.
 Resettlement Information Staff (RIS) Training.
-COs are to ensure that RIS (which includes Unit ESL Staff) are inducted by the appropriate SRA and attend training and briefings organised locally by the appropriate SRA or single Service.
+COs are to ensure that RIS (which includes Unit ESL Staff) are inducted by the appropriate SRA and attend training and briefings organised locally by the appropriate SRA or sS.
 COs are to ensure that Unit RIS are formally inducted preferably prior to, or within two weeks of taking up their appointment, by the appropriate SRA.
-CTP FH are to be invited to present on RIS training, non-availability of CTP FH presenters is to be highlighted to TESRR via sS Reps. - 212.
+CTP FH are to be invited to present on RIS training, non-availability of CTP FH presenters is to be highlighted to TSLD via sS Reps. - 212.
 Duties and Responsibilities of the RIS.
 RIS should work closely with their SRA and are to provide the following services: